Zavacephale: Description

 The Zavacephale holotype belongs to an immature individual that was actively growing when it died, meaning it had not yet reached its full body size.
 This was determined based on the lack of fusion at the and between the scapula and coracoid, in addition to the lack of an external fundamental system and presence of limited remodelling of the tibia cortex.
 The skeleton is about 1 m long, and the animal likely weighed around 5.85 kg in life.
+Unlike more derived domed pachycephalosaurs, the frontoparietal dome was made up of primarily the frontal, with very little involvement of the parietal bone.
+The ossified tendons that covered the tail vertebrae did not yet form a "caudal basket" as seen in more derived pachycephalosaurs.